How to Create a Gradient Effect

 Step 1 – Prepare the Dresser

-First, I removed the handles and thoroughly cleaned the entire piece of furniture using Cleaner and Varnish Remover.
-I sprayed on the cleaner, let it sit for about 30 minutes and then rinsed twice to remove all residue.
+First of all, I removed the handles and gave the whole piece of furniture a good cleaning using the varnish cleaner and remover.
+I sprayed on the cleanser, let it sit for about 30 minutes and then rinsed twice to remove any residue.

-As soon as this step was completed, I was sanded my furniture very lightly, only to scratch the surfaces.
-I wiped well to remove all the dust.
+As soon as this stage was completed, I was able to sand my furniture very lightly, just to scratch the surfaces.
+I gave it a good wipe down to remove all the dust.

-Subsequently, I applied two coats of Colorantic oil-based primer since the varnish was oil-based and Colorantic paint is water-based.
-I sanded lightly between each coat, but one coat of primer would have been enough.
+I then applied two coats of Colorantic oil-based primer, since the previous varnish was oil-based and Colorantic paint is water-based.
+I sanded lightly between coats, however, a single coat of primer would have been sufficient.

-Being heavy, I left the dresser in my room to work on it.
-Fortunately, Colorantic products do not have a strong odour and are non-toxic so I was still able to sleep in my room.
+As this piece of furniture is heavy, I left it in my room to work on it.
+Fortunately, Colorantic products don’t smell bad and are non-toxic, so I was still able to sleep in the room.

 Step 2 – Creation

-The colours from top to bottom are: Ballerina, Dusty Rose, mixture of Dusty Rose and Peony and finally Peony.
+The colours from top to bottom are: Ballerina, Dusty Rose, Dusty Rose/Peony mix and finally Peony.

 I had a different brush for each colour, and between coats I kept the brushes in individual plastic bags.

-Subsequently, I applied two coats of each colour where I wanted to better visualize the transition zones.
-Blending sounds easy, but it’s not, so do it a little bit at a time.
+I then applied two coats of each colour where I wanted to, to better visualize the transition zones.
+Mixing sounds easy, but it’s not, so make a little at a time.

-The technique to achieve a gradient effect is to dip your brush in the Peony colour and apply a thin layer of paint at the bottom of the Peony transition line and (Dusty Rose and Peony) then take your brush (Dusty Rose and Peony) and add some paint above this line.
-Then, with the Peony brush, move vertically, in a circle, then do the same with (Dusty Rose and Peony).
-During this time, keep your paint wet with your spray bottle.
-Now take your 55mm Dry Brush and continue to blend and soften going vertically, in circles and horizontally until you can’t see a distinct line.
+The technique for creating a gradient effect is to dip your brush in the Peony colour and apply a thin layer of paint to the bottom of the transition line between Peony and the Dusty Rose/Peony mix, then take your Dusty Rose/Peony mix brush and add a little paint above this line.
+Then, using the Peony brush, brush vertically in a circle, next do the same with the Dusty Rose/Peony mix.
+Meanwhile, keep your paint wet with your spray bottle.
+Now take your 55 mm dry brush and continue blending and softening, going vertical, circular and horizontal until you can no longer see a distinct line.

-Be sure to clean the blending brush thoroughly with a clean cloth as you go.
-Then go to the next transition line.
+Be sure to clean the blending brush with a clean cloth as you go along.
+Then move on to the next transition line.
 Continue this process until you are satisfied with your work.

 Step 3 – Finishing

-To finish the project, I used Colorantic matte varnish, all over the dresser.
+To complete the project, I used Colorantic matte varnish all over the chest of drawers.

-Then I applied natural beeswax to the drawer slides for smoother movement.
-I putnew decorative handles … here is my job finished and I was very satisfied this time!
+Next, I applied natural beeswax to the drawer slides for smoother movement.
+I installed new decorative handles…and now my work is done and I’m very satisfied this time!

-I really wanted a pink chest of drawers, and I absolutely loved achieving a gradient effect.
-It’s not a perfect ombre, but I’m out of Peony to try again.
+I really wanted a pink chest of drawers, and I love the gradient effect.
+It’s not a perfect ombré, but I’m out of Peony to try again.

-I guess I will refinish this chest of drawers at a later date, with something new.
+I guess I will upgrade this dresser at a later date, with something new.